 You can see how important qualifying questions are to targeting your best prospects.
 What kinds of qualifying questions would be best for your business?
 Why don’t you jot down a couple before reading on?

 Forms with Database Capability

-Setting up forms is definitely a higher level skill than learning HTML, so it’s a hurdle you may need some help with.
-There are many forms-to-e-mail programs out there, probably one supported by your Web hosting service.
-Ask your ISP if he has:
+Setting up forms is a higher-level skill than learning HTML, so it’s a hurdle you may need help with.
+There are many forms-to-e-mail programs, probably one supported by your Web hosting service.
+Ask your ISP if it has the following:

 - MIT’s Cgiemail by Bruce Lewis (http://web.mit.edu/wwwdev/cgiemail/)